- Food and Cooking»

 Moist English Scones

-Unlike some scones this recipe will ensure that they are not dry and crumbly, but slightly light and fluffy and not very dense in texture.
-They have a beautiful flavor and can be eaten with a number of fillings, really perfect for high tea or any time really.
+Unlike some scones, this recipe will ensure that they are not dry and crumbly, but slightly light and fluffy and not very dense in texture.
+They have a beautiful flavour and can be eaten with a number of fillings, really perfect for high tea or anytime really.

 Variations can be made to the dough mixture.
-For example if you want to make savory scones, instead of the sugar add 50 g / 2 oz of grated cheese can be added.
+For example, if you want to make savoury scones, instead of the sugar add 50 g / 2 oz of grated cheese can be added.

 Afternoon tea has come back into fashion in a huge way.
-Hotels and guest houses, and even people at home are now serving delightful savory breads and sandwiches, cakes and snacks, and of course no English afternoon tea would be complete without some perfect scones.
+Hotels and guest houses, and even people at home are now serving delightful savoury bread and sandwiches, cakes and snacks, and of course, no English afternoon tea would be complete without some perfect scones.